Short Answer

 Date

-Based on the provided chart data, this prediction market has displayed a clear upward trend within a very high probability range.
-The market opened with a 91.0% probability for a "YES" outcome and has since climbed to its current price of 97.0%.
-The most significant price movement occurred between April 10th and April 12th, when the probability jumped 6 percentage points from 91.0% to 97.0%.
-Since this spike, the price has stabilized and consolidated around the 97.0% level.
-No specific market news or external context was provided to explain this sharp increase in probability.
+Based on the provided chart data, this prediction market has exhibited a clear upward trend within a high-probability range.
+The market opened with a strong 91.0% probability and has since climbed to a current price of 97.0%.
+The most significant price movement was a 6-point increase from the starting price of 91.0% to 97.0% sometime between April 10 and April 12.
+Following this spike, the price has stabilized, holding steady at this new, higher level.
+The provided context does not offer specific news or events to explain the cause of this sharp increase in probability.

 3. Market Data